What is curatorial experience design?

 Charting New Trajectories

-Everyone is a curator now, and everything is curated.
-But when it comes to experiential design, the role of the curator is increasingly blurred.
-To this end, the notion of ‘curatorial experience design’ points in two directions at once in this project.
-In the first instance, it aims to capture the significant shifts currently underway in heritage interpretation, from mixed reality environments to performance-led narrative experiences.
+The notion of ‘curatorial experience design’ points in two directions at once in this project.
+In the first instance, it aims to capture the significant shifts currently underway in the curation of experiences within and beyond the heritage sector.
+This includes immersive installations, theatrical productions, critical guided tours and arts-led interventions.
 In the second it highlights the rapid uptake of co-curated and co-produced methods across the sector – participatory programmes that aim to broaden the ‘experience’ of curating to non-experts and disenfranchised groups.
 How might these two trends contradict or reinforce each other as part of the experience economy?
 To what extent is the curatorial a useful lens through which to understand these developments?
 The notion of curatorial experience design seeks to highlight issues of agency, collaboration and criticality in the production of heritage experiences, which are increasingly driven by diverse socio-economic factors.

 Pop-up installations, augmented realities, immersive theatres, curated destinations: the experience economy intersects with the work of heritage in multiple ways and to diverse ends.
 New Trajectories in Curatorial Experience Design will explore the emergence and impact of such initiatives through in-depth collaborative research with project partners in the arts and cultural sector, including the National Trust, the V&A, Barker Langham and exhibition designers MET Studio and Nissen Richards.
 Through interviews, workshops, and participatory research, the project asks how critical heritage scholarship might engage productively with the processes and ideas of experiential and immersive design.
 A pop-up experience in October 2020 will put these ideas into action.